-It very useful if you need to create a video tutorials, zooming a blurry or small text on the image etc.
+It very useful if you need to create video tutorials and needs to zooming a blurry or small text on the image, etc.

-By holding the ^Control key and scrolling your mouse up.
-It will zooming your screen as big as you want.
+By holding the ^ Control key and scrolling your mouse up.
+It will zoom your screen as big as you want.
 What cool about macOS zoom is, it’s an infinite zoom.

 The efficient and more awesome ways to use zoom in macOS is by zooming in ‘Picture-in-picture’ mode like shown in the image below.

 Here’s we will show you how to activate it.

 To activate Picture-in-picture zoom in macOS and change the default setting.
 Go to System Preferences.
 Then open Accessibility settings.
 See screenshot.

 In the accessibility settings page, click on ‘Zoom’ on the left sidebar panel.

 Next, in the Zoom style click on the dropdown option and change it from Full screen to Picture-in-picture.
 Then click the